 The area of seven springs (now inside the Marionville city limits)

-The town was incorporated in 1854 having a population of 300, and was named
+incorporated in 1854 having a population of 300, and was named after James Marion

-by the Methodist Church, but closed as a college in 1924.
-The Methodists converted
+Methodist Church, but closed as a college in 1924.
+The Methodists converted the

 From 1880 to 1905, a flour mill operated near the seven springs area on